-The Continuing Bonds Project (2016-18) is a two year Arts and Humanities Research Council (AHRC) funded collaboration between archaeology and healthcare at the University of Bradford and LOROS Hospice, Leicester.
+The Continuing Bonds Project (2016-18) was a two-year Arts and Humanities Research Council (AHRC) funded collaboration between archaeology and healthcare at the University of Bradford and LOROS Hospice, Leicester.

-It stems from recognition that discussions around death and dying are often taboo subjects in our modern day society and that, as such, conversations surrounding the wishes of loved ones are frequently left until the last minute, or not discussed at all.
-The aim of the project is to see whether archaeology can help in this.
+It stemmed from recognition that discussions around death and dying are often taboo subjects in our modern-day society and that, as such, conversations surrounding the wishes of loved ones are frequently left until the last minute, or not discussed at all.
+The aim of the project was to see whether archaeology could help in this.

 Archaeology demonstrates that attitudes towards death and dying in the past have not always been so ‘closed’, and the archaeological (and ethnographic) record demonstrates a huge variety in the ways in which people have dealt with mortality over many millennia.
 In fact, the project took its name from the concept that establishing ‘continuing bonds’ with the dead can be as, if not more, beneficial for the bereaved than attempting total emotional severance after a prescribed period of mourning.